“Superfoods” are generally foods that have a lot of nutrients. These include large amounts of:

 - healthy fats

 Superfoods are good for your health.
 They are usually “whole” or “real” foods.
 This means they are in their original form and are not processed.
 There isn’t a specific list of superfoods.
 There are no standard criteria that define what a superfood is.
 Scientists and dieticians don’t use the term.
 It is a term that is mostly used by marketers to sell their products.

 People tend to think they’re being healthy by eating superfoods.
 Most foods considered “super” are very healthy.
 But nutritionists say the best way to eat them is to make them part of an overall healthy diet.
 This is a diet that’s balanced in lean protein, whole grains, fruits, vegetables, low-fat dairy, and healthy fats.

 Path to improved health

 The key to a healthy diet is to eat a wide variety of nutrient-rich foods in the right quantities.
 You’ll find many lists of superfoods in magazines or on the internet.
-Many times they are grouped together to help a certain part of your body.
-This includes your brain, your skin, inflammation, or your gut.
+Many times, they are grouped together to help a certain part of your body.
+This includes your brain, your skin, or your gut.
+They also may be listed as helping with inflammation.
 But you don’t have to eat specific foods for specific areas of the body.
 An overall healthy diet will take care of everything.